I’m going to get real here because not many people will when it comes to dealing with their emotional health and CVID.

 My shame stems from feelings of inadequacy.
 I left my job of almost ten years because I had become so ill I could not get out of bed.
 My inability to complete the tasks my job required was confusing, frustrating, and scary.
 Now, even with IVIG infusions, my capabilities are severely limited due to extreme fatigue, joint and muscle pain, side effects from IVIG, brain fog and illness.

-Currently, I am unable to work which has lead to feelings of inadequacy and shame.
+I have been unable to work at times which leads to feelings of inadequacy and shame.
 I am at odds with family members who make hurtful comments.